klaytn/servicechain-deploy/README.md

 ### Prerequisite - Prepare `terraform.tfvars`

 Create `terraform.tfvars` under the directory `klaytn-terraform/service-chain-aws/deploy-4scn`.
+It can be done by running provided script `0.prepare.sh` or you can do it on your own.
+If you are not sure, you can just run `0.prepare.sh` and skip this "prerequisite" step.

 Below is an example configuration for `terraform.tfvars`.
 You should fill in empty contents to fit your setup.